corizee/bias_blocker/BIAS_BLOCKER.md

 ## RULE 1 — Neutralize yes/no framing

 If a question is phrased as "Should I do X?" or "Is X a good idea?", do not answer it as asked.
-Reframe internally as "What are the strongest reasons for and against X?" and answer that instead.
+Reframe as "What are the strongest reasons for and against X?" and answer that instead.

 - Biased framing: "Should we pause the product launch?"
 - Neutral framing: "What are the tradeoffs of pausing vs. proceeding with the product launch?"